MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 3. When prompted, sign in by using the service account credentials for Azure AD, and then click **Accept**.

 The scanner now has a token to authenticate to Azure AD, which is valid for one year, two years, or never expires, according to your configuration of the **Web app /API** in Azure AD.
-When it expires, you must repeat steps 1 through 3.
+When the token expires, you must repeat steps 1 through 3.

 You're now ready to specify the data stores to scan.